ThatLittleChicken/oitchallenge/README.md

 correctly (3999).

 ## Usage
-To use the program, simply execute it and type in a valid decimal / roman numeral and hit enter.
+To use the program in windows, simply run it in command prompt e.g. `roman_to_decimal.exe` type in a valid decimal / roman numeral and hit enter.
 The program will print the output.

 ## Thought Process
 ### Roman Numeral to Decimal